holocode-ai/ar.gitbook/20250522-Beyond-the-Hype-AI-Powered-Spatial-Computing-That-Solves-Real-World-Challenges-Introducing-HoloCode.md

 - **Simplified Creation & Development (The "DIY" Advantage):**

-    HoloCode is designed to lower the barrier to entry for creating sophisticated spatial experiences.
+    HoloCode.aiis designed to lower the barrier to entry for creating sophisticated spatial experiences.
 Through holocode.diy, we provide:

     - **AI-Assisted Content Generation**: Tools that leverage generative AI to help create 3D assets, textures, and even interactive scenarios, significantly reducing development time and cost.

-    - **Intuitive Authoring Tools**: Whether you prefer no-code/low-code solutions for rapid prototyping or robust SDKs and APIs for deep customization, HoloCode provides the flexibility you need.
+    - **Intuitive Authoring Tools**: Whether you prefer no-code/low-code solutions for rapid prototyping or robust SDKs and APIs for deep customization, HoloCode.aiprovides the flexibility you need.

     - **Bridging the Skill Gap**: Our platform is designed to empower existing developers and new creators, providing the resources and support to bring their spatial visions to life without years of specialized training.

 - **Seamless Integration & Optimized Performance:**

     We understand that technology should adapt to you, not the other way around.
-HoloCode prioritizes:
+HoloCode.aiprioritizes:

     - **Smooth Interoperability**: Designed for easier integration with existing workflows and systems, minimizing disruption.